pyari-k/pyari-k.github.io/_posts/2022-12-02-Docker-For-Developers.md

 title: Docker for Developers (In Progress)
 ---

-This blog is meant to be a supplementary reading material for the below youtube videos on Dockers
+This blog is meant to be a supplementary reading material for the below youtube videos on Dockers.
+However, it can also be used as a standalone reading material to understand docker if you are new to it.
 * [Video 1](https://www.youtube.com/watch?v=Q6FfAOKGTzg)
 * [Video 2](http://)